Empress Myeongseong: Military

 Modern weapons were imported from Japan and the United States in 1883.
 The first military factories were established and new military uniforms were created in 1884.
-In a show of her support for pro-American government, a request was made to the United States for more American military instructors to speed up the military modernisation of Korea under joint patronage of Gojong and the queen consort.
+In a show of her support for pro-American government, a request was made to the United States for more American military instructors to speed up the military modernisation of Korea under joint patronage of the king and queen.
 Military modernisation was slow compared to the other projects.

 In October 1883, American minister Lucius Foote arrived to take command of the modernisation of Joseon's older army units, which had not started to Westernise.
 In April 1888, General William McEntyre Dye and two other military instructors arrived from the United States, followed in May by a fourth instructor.
 They brought about more rapid military development.

 A new military school was created called Yeonmu Gongwon, and an officers' training program began.
 Visible progress in the preparedness and capacity of the Korean military was being achieved.
 The growing troop numbers caused the Japanese concern as to the possible impact of Korean troops if the Japanese government did not interfere to stall the process.
 By 1898 the Korean army comprised 4,800 men in Seoul who were drilled by the Russians at that time.
 There were 1,200 Korean soldiers in the provinces and the navy owned two small vessels.

 Despite army training becoming increasingly on par with that of the Chinese and the Japanese, naval investment of all kinds was neglected.
 This omission represented a gap in the modernisation project.
 Failure to develop naval defence rendered Joseon's long sea borders more vulnerable to invasion.
 This was a severe contrast to the period nearly 300 years earlier when Joseon's navy under Admiral Yi Sun-sin had been the strongest in East Asia.
 Now, the Korean navy comprised old ships almost powerless against the advanced ships of modern navies.